dmsc/fastbasic/manual.md

   allows one DLI to modify multiple lines at the screen.

+  Multiple `INTO` words can be used to write more than one register with the same value.

   `INTO` can be abbreviated to `I.` and
   `WSYNC` to `W.`.